MileHacker Logo

 Navigating Erbil on Foot & Wheel

 Exploring Erbil's core on foot is an engaging way to get a sense of its rich history and ambiance.
-While cycling is less common for tourists, understanding the best pedestrian areas will enhance your visit.
+While cycling is less common for tourists, understanding the best pedestrian areas will improve your visit.

 Pedestrian-Friendly Areas